 If you are considering making an application please bear in mind that the material in this course is designed to be challenging.
 It stretches our best undergraduate students, who have taken the first three years of our demanding MMath degree.
 If you do not have the necessary mathematical background the demands of the MASt course are such that there will be little time to catch up.

 For a good indication of the expected level that you should have reached before enrolling on the MASt course, you should choose six modules from the list of those offered this year and then check the suggested prerequisite modules on the module webpage.
 You can find a list of our third year modules here.
-Third year exam papers from previous years are available by contacting the course director: j dot c dot robinson at warwick dot ac dot uk.
+Third year exam papers from previous years are available by contacting the course director: s dot adams at warwick dot ac dot uk.

 The "are you ready?" page also has links to some sample past exam papers.